rladiesstl/meetup-nov-2020/README.md

-## Materials for the R-Ladies St. Louis meetup on October 8, 2020
+## Materials for the R-Ladies St. Louis meetup on November 11, 2020

-### An Introduction to Data Visualization in R with ggplot2 with Meenakshi Kushwaha
+### Intro to Network Analysis with R with Dr. Maria C. Ramos

 About R-Ladies St. Louis Intro slides: